ibktommy/search-input-filter-JS/README.md

 <li> Make sure your internet connection is enabled as this project makes use of resources from an external server</li>
 <li> In case of any other issues, be free to reach out to me possibly on linkedIn.
 Thanks!</li>

-## This is a web app project that I initially did in React course.
+## This is a web app project that I initially did in a React course.

-I got the idea to do the project using Vanilla Javascript. <br>
+## I got the idea to do the project using Vanilla Javascript.

 In the course of doing the project, I did the following tasks: <br>
 <li>I created the HTML markup for the web app and I styled it using CSS Flexbox and GRID. <br>
 <li>In my JS code, I set my variables of the "card-container" and "search-input".</li>